Minal06/get-a-junior-work-challenge/README.md

 ### Second Task:

-* Made a button that starts a functions which countsdown from 100 to 0
+* Made a button that starts a function which counts down from 100 to 0
 * When there is a number divided by 5 or 3 or both - Debug.Log(something)

 For this code please check the **CountingLogicTask** script.